 English

 ‘Sinterklaas’ (Saint Nicholas) is a typical Dutch character loved by children and adults.
-He is accompanied by his white horse Amerigo and a team of Pieten.
+He is accompanied by his white horse and a team of Pieten.

 Their annual arrival and parade in Amsterdam mid-November and the festivities until Sinterklaas (poem & gift-giving) evening on 5 December are a true happening.
 Come and experience it yourself!

-Sinterklaas Arrival Parade 2020
+Sinterklaas Arrival Parade 2024

-Arrival Sinterklaas | Sun Nov 15th 2020, 10AM | AT5
+Arrival Sinterklaas | Sun Nov 17th 2024, 10AM | AT5

 Sinterklaas traditions